How much thought have you given your circulatory system today? Odds are, probably none!

 Most vitamins are good for your blood, but this B vitamin is primarily involved in blood cell production and is responsible for producing hemoglobin.
 You can ensure you get the right amount for health by filling your diet with fruit and dark leafy greens.
 If you love cereal, look for brands that are fortified with folic acid.

-Strange as it sounds, “brushing” your body with a loofah before showering is a natural way to stimulate blood circulation and improve the functioning of your lymphatic system.
-For the best results, use long, firm strokes radiating from your heart.
+"Brushing” your body with a loofah before showering is a natural way to stimulate blood circulation and improve the functioning of your lymphatic system.
+For the best results, use long, firm strokes working upward up to the heart.

 You might not give much thought to consuming enough zinc, copper, or selenium, but these trace minerals are essential for keeping arteries clear and functioning.
 The best way to boost your levels?
 Chomp down on selenium-rich nuts, especially brazil nuts and cashews.
 Walnuts, peanuts, and almonds are also beneficial.